WASD-Gaming/fgc-scoreboard/README.md

 # FGC Scoreboard
 FGC Scoreboard is an html and css scoreboard for fighting game tournament streams.
-It uses absolutely no images (except for tournament/company logos) and absolutely no webm files for animations.
+It uses absolutely no images (except for tournament/company logos which I've included a generic PSD for) and absolutely no webm files for animations.

 ## How FGC Scoreboard Works
 To get started with FGC Scoreboard just open your streaming platform of choice, add a **broswer source**, and then navigate to wherever you saved the **scoreboard.html** file.